 What do MEPs do?

-Your MEPs are your elected representatives in the European Union.
-Their job is to represent your interests and those of your city or region in Europe.
-They do this by listening to people with local and national concerns, to interest groups and businesses.
-Where necessary, they question and lobby the Commission and the Council of Ministers.
+Your MEPs are your elected representatives in the EU and they represent your interests and those of your city or region in Europe.
+They listen to people with local and national concerns, interest groups and businesses.
+They can question and lobby the Commission and the Council of Ministers.